-Previously, we’ve discussed the basics for building a brand audit for quick-service restaurants.
+Previously, we’ve discussed the basics of building a brand audit for quick-service restaurants.
 While the same can be applied to convenience stores, we want to focus on a key aspect of brand auditing that’s especially relevant to convenience stores: brand identity.

 How’s your identity these days?
 Is it strong and vibrant?
 Are you conveying to customers what makes you special?
 Better yet, are you wondering how on earth you can be expected to measure something like brand identity?